dagnall53/NMEADisplay/README.md

 # NMEADisplay
 This project is a Wireless Instrument Repeater Display for Boats.

-It requires the boat to have a wireless NMEA multiplexer that sends NMEA instrument readings on UDP.
+It requires the boat to have a wireless NMEA Gateway that sends NMEA 0183 instrument readings on UDP.
 <p align="center"> Version 3 display <img width = 400 src="https://github.com/user-attachments/assets/a6a14548-3c6a-4396-b0af-098bd9176c43" width="200" /></p>

 Images of previous versions of the display